Dev-Omar-Kh/GDSC-Zag-25/Task-6-advanced-CRUD/README.md

    VITE_API_URL=http://localhost:8000
    ```

-Now your project should be up and running!
+Now the project should be up and running!